CleckCart/CleckCart_Website/README.md

 Introduction
 ------------

-This is a e-commerce website that where trader can apply to sell their goods where each trader must be unique to each other and customer can shop from range of items
+This is a e-commerce website that where trader can apply to sell their goods where each trader must be unique to each other and customer can shop from range of items.

 Getting Started
 ---------------
-Note: This project it accessible to developers only
+Note: This project is accessible to developers only

 1. Clone the starter code
 2. Make changes according to the criteria in project board